 Visiting the Phom Penh Genocide Museum

-Going out of the building A we can see the tombs of the last 14 victims of the regime and a large perch sadly used by the Khmer Rouge as a gallows where the prisoners were executed by hanging.
+Going out of building A, we can see the tombs of the last 14 victims of the regime and a large perch sadly used by the Khmer Rouge as a gallows where the prisoners were executed by hanging.
 The perch was once an exerciser where the students could train their body in moments of leisure.

-The visit go on inside the other multi-storey buildings B-C where the rooms were used as single cells (ground floor), holding an only prisoner chained to the floor, or mass-detention cells holding large groups of prisoners chained to long iron bars, and where all the windows are still surrounded by a thick wire fence and iron bars to prevent escapes.
+The visit goes on inside the other multi-storey buildings B-C where the rooms were used as single cells (ground floor), holding an only prisoner chained to the floor, or mass-detention cells holding large groups of prisoners chained to long iron bars, and where all the windows are still surrounded by a thick wire fence and iron bars to prevent escapes.

 The Khmer Rouge lay in their attention to detail and the prisoners, once reached S-21, were photographed and interrogated on their life details before being chained to their cells.
 This impersonal photographic archive of doomed men, women, and children is presented room by room to the visitors.
-In particular during the visit of building D, where you can also find a commemorative stupa and some glass shrine containing skulls and bones.
+In particular, during the visit to building D, where you can also find a commemorative stupa and some glass shrine containing skulls and bones.

 On 17.000 Khmer Rouge regime ”enemies” known for entering into S-21 (but no one knows the exact number), only 7 survived due to their useful skills.
-One of them, Vann Nath, was an artist commissioned to paint portraits for the leader Pol Pot whereas Chum Mey was mechanic in charge of repairing engine failures.
+One of them, Vann Nath, was an artist commissioned to paint portraits for the leader Pol Pot whereas Chum Mey was a mechanic in charge of repairing engine failures.

 Need to Know about Tuol Sleng Genocide Musem